ResetXPDR/MSFS_AutoFPS/README.md

         - The calculated TLOD Base + will be applied as an offset that increases the entire TLOD altitude schedule by that amount.
         - TLOD Top + cannot be enabled simultaneously due to conflicting controls.
 The most recent selection will activate, disabling the other, with a dialog box notification.
         - If VRAM+ is active and VRAM limiting applies, TLOD Base + will be frozen or fully reset if the limitation is severe.
+        - Config file settings can be changed for headroom amount, re-seek enabled, re-seek interval (seconds), and TLOD Base multiplier limits for IFR and VFR.
       - TLOD Top + - additional TLOD Top in high elevation areas.
         - Operates the same as TLOD Max + except that it cannot be enabled with TLOD Base + due to conflicting control over TLOD Top.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
       - TLOD Top - reduced TLOD Top at night.
 Operates the same as TLOD Max -.